 No matter how gripping your last feature article or project was — no matter how amazing you are — clients will forget you.
 When I writing for BC Women’s Hospital, the Executive Director (ED) asked if I had experience with press conferences.
 He needed someone to organize one within a week.
 I said sorry but nope, that’s out of my realm.
 Another staff member mentioned a public relations professional, and the ED slapped his forehead and said, “Of course!
 How could I forget her?
 She’s perfect for the job!”
 To become a freelance writer who gets repeat work, fellow scribes, you must get (and stay) under your clients’ noses.

 What are the top three obstacles that hold you back from getting repeat work?
 Maybe you struggle to find ideas for feature articles, or you can’t follow through on your writing goals.
 Maybe you spend too much time reading blogs and taking freelance writing classes, and not enough time discovering and overcoming your personal and professional roadblocks.
 This tip on how to become a freelance writer is about figuring out what holds you back, and deliberately deconstructing that obstacle.

 The Freelancer’s Bible: Everything You Need to Know to Have the Career of Your Dreams – On Your Terms by Sara Horowitz will help you overcome almost any obstacle I can think of.
 Becoming a freelance writer, blogger, editor, ghostwriter, or any other type of writer isn’t hard, but it does take effort.
 You need to be professional – and this book will help you become a freelance writer who is prepared for anything.

 Instead of gripping your sentences and articles with both fists, focus on working with your clients to get the job done.
 This can be tough for writers; our words are our identity — especially if we believe that writing is about opening our veins and bleeding all over the laptop.
 But, the sooner we let go of our writing and get those articles written, the more successful our freelancing careers will be.
 Listen to your editors’ and clients’ requests, accept their edits, and keep the big picture in mind.
 The successful completion of a freelance writing project involves excellent customer service, flexibility, and enthusiasm (on YOUR part, not your editors’ 🙂 ).

-Visit your clients or editors in person.
 This tip on how to become a freelance writer is from my experience writing for BC Women’s Hospital in Vancouver.
 When they invited me to tour the hospital, I thought it would be a “nice thing to do” – not realizing it would be the best thing ever!
 The tour changed how I see hospitals, which enriched my writing.
 Further, I can now put a face to the names in my email correspondence, and the visit added a new dimension to my relationship with BC Women’s.
 In fact, the Executive Director even offered me more work in communications and public relations, which I had to turn down.
 Visiting your editors and clients in person may be challenging for freelance writers, but it can make the difference between being a busy writer or a starving writer.

-The more you hear about your professional conduct, the better you’ll perform (and the more often you’ll become the freelance writer who gets repeat work).
+The more you learn about yourself as a freelance writer, the better you’ll perform (and the more repeat work you’ll get).
 Learn about your good and bad writing habits; tweak your strengths and strengthen your weaknesses.
 When you complete a project or feature article, ask your editors for two things you did right, and two things you could improve on.
 Of course, this depends on your relationship with your clients, how many times you worked with them, etc. The idea is to avoid the “But I’m the best freelance writer in the world!
 Why didn’t they hire me again?” mentality.
 Instead, see yourself through your clients’ and editors’ eyes.